 - remain on the Register of Registered Members and Fellows (if applicable), and be identified as retired

-The subscription rate for 2015 for a Retired Member is £35.
+The subscription rate for a Retired Member is £36.